“Kindness” has been announced as the new theme for Mental Health Awareness Week in response to the coronavirus outbreak.

 “We want to use Mental Health Awareness Week to celebrate the thousands of acts of kindness that are so important to our mental health.
 And we want to start a discussion on the kind of society we want to shape as we emerge from this pandemic.

-“Kindness unlocks our shared humanity and is central for our mental health.
+“Kindness unlocks our shared humanity and is central to our mental health.
 It has the potential to bring us together with benefits for everyone, particularly at times of great stress.

-“One thing we have seen all over the world is that kindness is prevailing in uncertain times, helping people to connect and communities to cope with the impact of the coronavirus pandemic.
+“One thing we have seen all over the world is that kindness prevails in uncertain times, helping people connect and communities cope with the impact of the coronavirus pandemic.